pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 to ``2``, and the ``__upcast__`` method changed so that it supports both upcasting from version ``0`` to version ``1`` and additionally from version ``1`` to version ``2``.
 And so on for version ``3``, and beyond.

-Please refer to the :class:`~eventsourcing.domain.model.versioning.Upcastable` documentation for more information, especially about restrictions involved when providing for forward compatibility, and when you might need to do that.

-NB: Care needs to be taken if using snapshots and versioned events with upcasting, since defaults supplied by upcasting might not exist in the snapshot.

 .. code:: python